 3. Don't shave your dog in the winter.
 Longer coat will give your dogs more insulation.
 If your dog is a short-haired pup, consider a coat or sweater with a high collar or turtleneck.
 Also make sure it covers from the base of the tail to the belly.

-4. Use petroleum jelly or other paw protectants on paws before going out.
+4. Use petroleum jelly or other protectants on paws before going out.
 You can go as far as putting on booties to keep sand and salt away from their pads.
 When possible, use pet-friendly ice melts on your sidewalks.

-5. Feed your pet a little more during winter months and make sure he has enough to drink.
+5. Feed your pet a little more during winter months and make sure she has enough to drink.
 Pets burn extra energy trying to stay warm.
 The extra water can keep him hydrated and his skin less dry.

-6. Make sure your pet has a warm place to sleep, off of the floor and away from drafts.
+6. Make sure your pet has a warm place to sleep, off the floor and away from drafts.
 The ASPCA says a pet bed with a blanket or pillow will work.